karlwilcox/website-build/articles/_posts/2021-11-10-the-pomodoro-technique.md

 ---
-layout              : article
+layout: article
+comments: true
-title               : "The Pomodoro Technique" subheadline         : ""
+title: "The Pomodoro Technique"
-teaser         : ""
+subheadline: ""
-category               : "general"
-comments           : true
+teaser: "Thoughts and Ramblings"
+tags:
+  - post
+categories:
+  - article
+image:
+  thumb: fp-gallery/Authority-Figure-thumb.jpg
+  title: fp-gallery/Authority-Figure.jpg
+  caption_url: "The Author"
 ---

 One of the Computer Science modules that I teach, known as TM112, includes a short section on the Pomodoro technique as a study aid.
 I was vaguely aware of this technique before starting to teach it, but since we are encouraging students to use it I thought I should "eat my own dogfood" as the saying has it